EGI-Federation/documentation/content/en/providers/datahub/webdav/_index.md

 ### Network Requirements

 - The WebDAV storage should be accessible from the OneProvider installation
-  - 443 port should be available for access and data transfer
+  - the port used to access the service should be available for access and data transfer

 ## Configuration of WebDAV